What is an ATM skimmer? How to protect your bank account when withdrawing cash

 When traveling, try to limit your number of withdrawals.
 It’s always harder to spot when something is amiss in a foreign environment.

-Try your best to only withdraw from ATMs during the day in heavily populated areas, as it will be harder for thieves to tamper with the machine.
+Try your best to only withdraw from ATMs inside banks or in well-lit public areas.
 Again, it’s best to closely inspect the machine before inserting your card.
 Wiggle around on the card reader and give the PIN pad a quick once-over.

 But most importantly, just trust your gut.
-If something seems strange—like if it’s difficult to insert your card, find another ATM.
+If something seems strange—like if it’s difficult to insert your card—use another ATM.